University of Missouri | Journalism & Business Major (Pre-Law)

 I enjoy collaborating to solve problems and develop ideas in a variety of ways, whether it involves law, advertising, business or journalism.
 Please don't hesitate to reach out and connect.

 A photo of a co-anchor Alex Dinyer (left) and I (right) anchoring a football game.
 Our live broadcast format allows us to promote and livestream sports games with our own coverage.

 A photo from an interview with Shawnee Mission School District Superintendent Dr. Mike Fulton.
 The conversation revolved around the teacher contract negotiations that the district had been in for nearly a year.

-Still of former South Bend mayor and presidential candidate Pete Buttigieg and Henschel after a discussion ahead of a crowd of supporters.
+Still of former South Bend mayor and presidential candidate Pete Buttigieg and Henschel I after a discussion ahead of a crowd of his supporters.
 The reporting was part of his impromptu coverage of the 2020 Democratic candidates' campaigning in Cedar Rapids, IA.
 (Shadow Fox Photography)